 The Governance and Nominating Committee (i) monitors and oversees matters of corporate governance, including the evaluation of Board performance and processes and the "independence" of directors, and (ii) selects, evaluates and recommends to the Board qualified candidates for election or appointment to the Board and each Committee of the Board.
-The Governance and Nominating Committee of our Board of Directors met four times during 2010 and consisted of Messrs.
-Hock (Chairman), Heath and Hubbard.
-Effective January 1, 2011, Mr. Pilmanis has replaced Mr. Hubbard on the Governance and Nominating
+The Governance and Nominating Committee of our Board of Directors met four times during 2011 and consisted of Messrs.
+Hock (Chairman), Heath and Pilmanis.